eth-cscs/cpp-course-2023/02_03_generic_programming_part2/generic_programming_part2.md

 #### (Core, Comparison, Object, Callable, Iterator, Algorithm, Ranges)

 ---
+<div class="hcenter">

 # Concept guidelines

-<div class="hcenter">

-+ naming
++ Naming
-+ big topic, not single function
-+ partial (for debugging, but also it's ok to start partial and refine later, it's hard)
+e.g. `is_floating_point` becomes `floating_point`
++ It should not be used for implementation requirements; it's for describing a concept.
++ Writing a good concept, from the "design" point of view, is difficult.
+It's good to start with a partial concept (even useful for debugging) and refine it step by step over time.

 </div>